knotical/knotical/README.md

     ```

     For example, [SUMMARY.html](results/SUMMARY.html) is the experimental result running on a MacBook Pro with a 3.5 GHz Intel Core i7 CPU and 16GB RAM.

+# Support

+This work is supported by Office of Naval Research under Grant No.: N00014-17-1-2787.